BinomialLLC/basis_universal/README.md

 The transcoder has been fuzz tested using [zzuf](https://www.linux.com/news/fuzz-testing-zzuf).

 So far, we've compiled the code using MSVS 2019, under Ubuntu x64 using cmake with either clang 3.8 or gcc 5.4, and emscripten 1.35 to asm.js.
 (Be sure to use this version or later of emcc, as earlier versions fail with internal errors/exceptions during compilation.)
-The compressor is multithreaded by default, but this can be disabld using the -no_multithreading command line option.
+The compressor is multithreaded by default, but this can be disabled using the -no_multithreading command line option.
 The transcoder is currently single threaded.

 A simple asm.js Texture Video demo is [here](http://binomial.biz/TextureVideoTest/).